A-Herzog/Warteschlangensimulator/docs/Tutorial_en/index.md

 ## Step 6

-After adding the connections deactive the connections adding function by clicking the "Edge" button on the left toolbar again.
+After adding the connections deactivate the connections adding function by clicking the "Edge" button on the left toolbar again.

 ![Warteschlangensimulator tutorial - step 6](Tutorial06.png)